For years now, ISPs have been searching for alternative revenue streams to avoid just being "dumb pipes."

 BT, Virgin and Talk Talk have signed up to try the technology.

-profile.
+your profile.
 (Adult, gambling, political, drugs and smoking-related adverts are not allowed.)
 Your browsing history is not retained; instead the profile for the cookie is refined as it "sees" more of your browsing.
-Sites that join OIX are told they
+Sites that join OIX

 News of the deal has leaked out ahead of the service's launch.
 BT says it will begin trialling soon with "a few thousand" customers, though the Guardian has learnt that BT and Phorm tested the service in secret last summer;